Gower, South Wales Holiday July 2008 - page 1

 Mumbles but we have to report our wander through the town left us

-somewhat underwhelmed.
-Still, we did enjoy a tasty Indian meal in
+set too high.
+Still, we did enjoy a tasty Indian meal in Chutneys

-Chutneys in The Mumbles, even though the staff didn't smile!
+in The Mumbles, despite the staff lacking a personality.

 Please see our tourist